cattelia/FreeCodeCamp/FCC_1/3. Tribute/Readme.md

 4. <input type="checkbox" checked/> Within the `#img-div` element, you should see an `img` element with a corresponding `id="image"`
 5. <input type="checkbox" checked/> Within the `#img-div` element, you should see an element with a corresponding `id="img-caption"` that contains textual content describing the image shown in `#img-div`
 6. <input type="checkbox" checked/> You should see an element with a corresponding `id="tribute-info"`, which contains textual content describing the subject of the tribute page
-7. <input type="checkbox"> You should see an `a` element with a corresponding `id="tribute-link"`, which links to an outside site, that contains additional information about the subject of the tribute page. <strong>HINT:</strong> _You must give your element an attribute of `target` and set it to `_blank` in order for your link to open in a new tab_
+7. <input type="checkbox" checked/> You should see an `a` element with a corresponding `id="tribute-link"`, which links to an outside site, that contains additional information about the subject of the tribute page. <strong>HINT:</strong> _You must give your element an attribute of `target` and set it to `_blank` in order for your link to open in a new tab_
 8. <input type="checkbox" checked/> Your `#image` should use `max-width` and `height` properties to resize responsively, relative to the width of its parent element, without exceeding its original size
 9. <input type="checkbox" checked/> Your `img` element should be centered within its parent element